Royofficely/Customizable-Dataset-Generator-using-GPT/README.md

 When this feature is enabled, the script will:
 1. Load the content of the specified text file.
-2. Use GPT-3.5-turbo to generate responses based on the content of the text file, rather than its general knowledge.
+2. Use GPT-3.5-turbo to generate responses based solely on the content of the text file, rather than its general knowledge.
-3. Still use the LLM to structure the response according to your prompt, but the information will be sourced from your text file.
+3. Structure the response according to your `prompt_text_file`, using only the information from your text file.

-This allows you to create more focused and domain-specific datasets while still leveraging the language capabilities of the GPT model.
+Important notes when using a text file:
+- The `subject` and `topics` fields in the config file are not used when `use_text_file` is true.
+- Ensure your prompt instructs the model to use only the provided information and not any external knowledge.
+- The prompt should instruct the model to respond in the same language as the provided information to maintain consistency.

+To use the LLM model without a text file, set `use_text_file: false` in the config file.
+In this case, the script will use the `prompt_llm`, `subject`, and `topics` fields to generate diverse interactions.

 ## Output